 Basic earnings per equity is computed by dividing the earnings/(loss) after tax attributable to the equity holders of the company by the weighted average number of equity shares outstanding during the period.
 Diluted earnings per equity share is computed by dividing the earnings/(loss) attributable to ordinary equity holders as adjusted for dividend, interest and other charges to expense or income relating to the dilutive potential equity shares, by the weighted average number of equity shares considered for deriving basic earnings per equity share and also the weighted average number of equity shares that could have been issued upon conversion of all dilutive potential equity shares.
-Potential equity shares are deemed to be dilutive only if their conversion to equity shares are deemed to be converted as at the beginning of the period, unless they have been issued at a later date.
+Potential equity shares are deemed to be dilutive only if their conversion to equity shares would decrease the net Earnings per share from continuing ordinary operations.
+Potential dilutive equity shares are deemed to be converted as at the beginning of the period, unless they have been issued at a later date.
 The dilutive potential shares are adjusted for the proceeds receivable had the shares been issued at fair value (ie average market value of the outstanding share).
-Dilutive potential equity shares are adjusted for potential equity shares are adjusted
+Dilutive potential equity shares are determined independently for each period presented.
+The number of equity shares and potential dilutive equity shares are adjusted for potential equity shares as appropriate.